Self-similar co-ascent processes and Palm calculus: Remarks on related problems

-In \cite{Moe18}, mass-stationarity was used to derive the strong asymptotics of the quantity $\PP(\ell((0,t])\leq 1)$ as $t\to\infty$, where $\ell$ is the local time measure at $0$ of an $H$-self-similar process $X$ with stationary increments.
-The following related problem still remains open, see also \cite{molchan1999maximum,aurzada2018persistence,aurzada2016persistence}: \begin{prob} Let $(X_{t})_{-\infty<t<\infty}$ be a two-sided continuous $H$-self-similar process with stationary increments satisfying $\EE\sup_{0\leq s\leq 1}X_s$.
-What is the strong order of $\PP(X_s \leq 1, 0\leq s \leq t)$?
-More precisely, does there exist a constant $c_X$, satisfying

-and if so, how can $c_X$ be characterised in terms of $X$? \end{prob} Understanding $\PP(X_s \leq 1, 0\leq s \leq t)$ is a step towards defining a version of $X$ conditioned not to return to $0$.
+Understanding $\PP(X_s \leq 1, 0\leq s \leq t)$ is a step towards defining a version of $X$ conditioned not to return to $0$.
 The (reversed) co-ascent process can be interpreted as a natural choice for a process derived from (the one sided process) $X$ which does not return to a given level.
-However, a natural requirement in the two-sided setting to on an infinitely long excursion from a given level would be mass-stationary (in the ordinary sense) with respect to the (one-sided) record time measure.
-Unfortunately, it is not clear how such a process can be defined. \begin{prob} Let $(X_{t})_{-\infty<t<\infty}$ be a two-sided continuous $H$-self-similar process with stationary increments satisfying $\EE\sup_{0\leq s\leq 1}X_s<\infty$.
+However, if there was a probability measure on paths that is mass-stationary (in the ordinary sense, i.e.\ under shifts) for the (one-sided) record time measure, then the corresponding (Palm distributed) process is a natural way to induce a change of measure under which paths do never return to a given level.
+Unfortunately, it is not clear whether such a process exits in general. \begin{prob} Let $(X_{t})_{t\in\R}$ be a two-sided continuous $H$-self-similar process with stationary increments satisfying $\EE\sup_{0\leq s\leq 1}X_s<\infty$.
 Is there a two-sided process $X^{\textup m}$ derived from $X$ in a natural way satisfying

 where $T_x$ denotes the first hitting time of level $x$ after $0$ of $X^{\textup m}$? \end{prob}